Tolerable/TINYGPT/README.md

 Setup and Installation

-    Ensure Python 3.x is installed on your system.
-    Install the OpenAI Python library:
+    Install Python 3.x and the OpenAI library (pip install openai).

-    pip install openai

-    Set your OPENAI_API_KEY in your environment variables.
+    Set OPENAI_API_KEY in the environment variables.

 Usage

-Run the script in a Python environment.
-You will be prompted to select the GPT model and then can start interacting with the AI.
+Run TinyGPT.py and follow prompts to select a GPT model and start chatting.
+Features include real-time token tracking and interactive conversation management.

-python TinyGPT.py

-Follow the prompts to choose a model and start chatting with TinyGPT.
 Contribution

-Contributions to TinyGPT are welcome.
-Feel free to fork the repository, make improvements, and open pull requests.
-For major changes or suggestions, please open an issue first to discuss what you would like to change.
+Contributions are encouraged via forking, pull requests, and issues for major changes.
 License

-This project is released under the MIT License.
+Released under the MIT License.
 Disclaimer

-This project is not officially associated with OpenAI.
-It is a personal project developed for educational purposes and personal interest in AI.
+This is an independent project and is not officially associated with OpenAI.